thegreystone/problematic-microservices/README.md

 To switch tracer, either update robotshop-common/src/main/resources/tracing.properties, or set the system property tracingProperties to path of the properties file to use.

-For convenience, here is to run Jaeger and Zipking locally via docker:
+For convenience, here is instruction on how to run Jaeger (or Zipkin) locally via docker:

 ## Jaeger: